samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 ### Judgment Process

 **1. Identify Alice's Original Claim**
-- What specific issue did Alice identify in her initial claim?
+- What specific issue did Alice identify in the answer?
-- Is she claiming the question is ill-posed, or the answer has errors?
+- What error or incompleteness does she claim exists?
 - What evidence did she provide for this claim?

 **2. Review the Debate Transcript as Evidence**